ritikalama0815/ritikalama0815/README.md

 </p>

 ### About Me
-I'm currently working on Doctor's Translator; any contributions are welcome.
+I'm currently working on Devpost Projects; any recommendations are welcome.
-<br>I'm learning Angular, .Net, and cloud computing in details; any resources are welcome.
+<br>I'm learning Angular, .Net, and Azure in details; any resources are welcome.

 ### My Interest Areas